peteroupc/peteroupc.github.io/randomfunc.md

         return d * v
     end

-Extended versions of the gamma distribution.
+Extended versions of the gamma distribution:

 - The two-parameter gamma distribution (`GammaDist2(a, b)`), where `b` is the scale, is simply `GammaDist(a) * b`.
 Here, `a` can be seen as the mean lifetime in unspecified units of time, and `b` indicates the size of each unit of time.
 - The three-parameter gamma distribution (`GammaDist3(a, b, c)`), where `c` is another shape parameter, is `pow(GammaDist(a), 1.0 / c) * b`.